metallb/metallb/website/content/concepts/_index.md

 MetalLB hooks into your Kubernetes cluster, and provides a network load-balancer implementation.
-In short, it allows you to create Kubernetes services of type "LoadBalancer" in clusters that don't run on a cloud provider, and thus cannot simply hook into paid products to provide load-balancers.
+In short, it allows you to create Kubernetes services of type `LoadBalancer` in clusters that don't run on a cloud provider, and thus cannot simply hook into paid products to provide load balancers.

 It has two features that work together to provide this service: address allocation, and external announcement.

 ## Address allocation

-In a cloud-enabled Kubernetes cluster, you request a load-balancer, and your cloud platform assigns an IP address to you.
-In a bare metal cluster, MetalLB is responsible for that allocation.
+In a Kubernetes cluster on a cloud provider, you request a load balancer, and your cloud platform assigns an IP address to you.
+In a bare-metal cluster, MetalLB is responsible for that allocation.

 MetalLB cannot create IP addresses out of thin air, so you do have to